 A quick look at the soy sauce options readily available at most grocery stores are pretty discouraging.
 Kikkoman regular soy sauce has 920 mg. of sodium for just one tablespoon.
 Its lite or reduced sodium version has 575 mg. per tablespoon.
 Better but definitely not great.
 San-J Tamari has similar numbers: the regular is 960 mg. for one tablespoon while the reduced sodium version has 700 mg. per tablespoon.

 I’ve read posts on so many forums touting the low sodium content of Bragg’s Liquid Aminos and its use as a soy sauce alternative.
 Bragg’s products are readily available in the natural foods sections of most grocery stores and at most health food stores.
 The problem is that most of the people hyping the low sodium properties of Bragg’s haven’t done the math correctly.
-The Bragg’s current website notes that ½ teaspoon is considered one serving, and that ½ teaspoon contains 160 mg. sodium.
-It takes six of those ½ teaspoons to equal one tablespoon, the standard serving size for soy sauce.
-6 x 160 mg. = 960 mg. per tablespoon of Bragg’s.
-I don’t see how that can be considered a truly low salt alternative unless it is so heavily concentrated that you need only use a couple of teaspoons.
-If you’re curious about Bragg’s, the website has a free sample offer.
-You might consider sending for the samples and making your own judgment.
+The Bragg’s current website notes that 1 teaspoon is considered one serving, and that single teaspoon contains 320 mg. sodium.
+It takes three of those teaspoons to equal one tablespoon, the standard serving size for soy sauce.
+3 x 160 mg. = 960 mg. per tablespoon of Bragg’s.
+I don’t see how that can be considered a truly low salt alternative.
+(For more information about Liquid Aminos, check out this more recent POST.)

 The idea of shopping at an Asian market, if you've got one nearby, is a good one.
 That way you could spend hours searching the aisles and checking labels.
 You might discover some hitherto unknown brands of soy sauce, oyster sauce, hoisin sauce, fish sauce, etc. with very low sodium contents.
 It could be a lot of fun.